Balancing Geometry and Density: Path Distances on High-Dimensional Data: Local Analysis: Density and Kernels

 \section{Local Analysis: Density and Kernels}

-Density-driven methods are commonly used for unsupervised and semisupervised learning \cite{Cheng1995_Mean, Ester1996_Density, Coifman2006diffusion, Rinaldo2010_Generalized, Bijral2011_Semi, Azizyan2013_Density, Rodriguez2014_Clustering}.
+Density-driven methods are commonly used for unsupervised and semi-supervised learning \cite{Cheng1995_Mean, Ester1996_Density, Coifman2006diffusion, Rinaldo2010_Generalized, Bijral2011_Semi, Azizyan2013_Density, Rodriguez2014_Clustering}.
 Despite this popularity, the role of density is not completely clear in this context.
-Indeed, some methods seek to exploit variations in density while others mitigate it.
+Indeed, some methods seek to leverage variations in density while others mitigate it.
 In this section, we explore the role that density plays in popular machine learning kernels, including those used in self-tuning spectral clustering and diffusion maps.
-We compare with the effect of density in $\ell_p$-based kernels, and illustrate the primary advantages and disadvantages of these various approaches on some toy data sets.
+We compare with the effect of density in $\ell_p$-based kernels, and illustrate the primary advantages and disadvantages on toy data sets.